 If holding the power button doesn't let you turn your phone off or on once more, you might have to force restart the phone.
 Depending on your iPhone model, you can do this in the following ways:

 If you have an iPhone 8 or later, press and then release the volume up button.
 Before pressing and holding down the power button till the screen turns back on, press and release the volume down button.

 For iPhone 7 and newer versions, press and hold down the power & volume down buttons simultaneously until the screen turns on.

 On older versions of iPhones with home buttons, press and then hold down the home button simultaneously with the power buttons until the screen turns on.

 If the two methods above are not working, you can contact Apple Support to get more help.
-Visit the official Apple Support website and select the service you need depends on your situation.
+Visit the official Apple Support website and select the service you need depending on your situation.

 Checking to see if your device has the "black screen of death" is the first step in troubleshooting.
 It's crucial to rule out a dead battery first.
 Please wait for your device to respond after connecting it to a working power source.
 You've found the solution if you see the Apple logo or other interaction on the screen.
 The gadget will vibrate as if it were charging, or the screen won't respond anymore, which is a sure sign that you're about to see the "black screen of death".

 The black screen of death on iPhones can also result from issues with app software.
 If the software on your iPhone is incompatible with a specific app, your screen can malfunction.
 In this case, closing the app should make your screen more visible.
 To see your open apps, swipe up or double-tap the home button twice.
 Swipe up on your recently used apps to find the malfunctioning app.
 Then close that app.
 You should be able to get full-screen responsiveness once the app has ended.

 If the issue continues or you cannot use apps because of a blank screen, you're probably dealing with a bigger issue.